Mevagissey: Governance

 There are two tiers of local government covering Mevagissey, at parish and unitary authority level: Mevagissey Parish Council and Cornwall Council.
 The parish council generally meets at the Mevagissey Activity Centre on Valley Road.

 The parish lies within the parliamentary constituency of St Austell and Newquay; it had previously been in the Truro and St Austell, & Truro constituencies.

 Administrative history

 Mevagissey was an ancient parish in the Powder Hundred of Cornwall.
 The parish was abolished in 1934 when the area was absorbed into the St Austell Urban District.
 St Austell Urban District was replaced in 1968 by the larger borough of St Austell with Fowey, which was in turn abolished six years later in 1974 to become part of the larger borough of Restormel.
 A new civil parish of Mevagissey was created in 1983.

 Restormel was abolished in 2009.
 Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Religion

-It is in the Anglican diocese of Truro, the archdeaconry of Cornwall, and the deanery of St Austell.
+It is in the Anglican Diocese of Truro, the Archdeaconry of Cornwall, and the Deanery of St Austell.
+The parish church has been rededicated to St Peter.
+The parish has been grouped with St Mewan and St Ewe.

+The Methodist chapel is no longer in use; there is a United Reformed chapel of St Andrew which is also used by the Methodists; it was once a Congregational school.